 Select A Section

-- How To Prove A Minor Personal Injury Claim
+4. How Long Could A Minor Injury Claim Take?

 In order to claim compensation for minor injuries, you need to show that the incident happened because of a breach of duty of care.
 There are a number of different scenarios in which you’re owed a duty of care: